-Designed to comply with ABET accreditation criteria, the BSME curriculum emphasizes handson experience, collaborative problem solving, and societal implications in the design, production, and implementation of mechanical and thermal fluid systems.
-It also complements the existing Bachelor of Science in Electrical Engineering (BSEE) major by providing additional learning and research opportunities in biomedical engineering and in power engineering, where electrical mechanical technologies interweave.
-Prerequisites may be met through coursework at UW Bothell, another four-year institution, or a community college.
+As an ABET accredited engineering program, the BSME curriculum emphasizes hands-on experience, collaborative problem solving, and societal implications in the design, production, implementation of mechanical and thermal fluid systems.
+It also complements the existing Bachelor of Science in Electrical Engineering (BSEE) major by providing additional learning and opportunities in biomedical engineering and in power engineering, where electrical and mechanical technologies interweave.
+Prerequisites may be met through coursework at UW Bothell, another fouryear institution, or a community college.
 Graduates will be prepared for a wide variety of careers inside and outside of engineering, or for continuation of study at the graduate level.